See the past, present, and future through Nagoya architecture.

 Kitte Nagoya

 Kitte Nagoya is a commercial building located right next to Nagoya station and along with the Dai Nagoya Building, is symbolic of a new age of success for the city of Nagoya.
-Found below is the JP Tower, it is dedicated to providing high-quality products and restaurants for locals and travelers alike and holds special events throughout the year for visitors to enjoy.
+Below is the JP Tower, which is dedicated to providing high-quality products and restaurants for locals and travelers alike and holds special events throughout the year for visitors to enjoy.

 Kitte Nagoya (キッテナゴヤ)